bodrovis/lokalise_rails/README.md

 This gem requires Ruby 2.5+ and Rails 5.1+.
 It might work with older versions of Rails though.
 You will also need to [setup a Lokalise account](https://app.lokalise.com/signup) and create a [translation project](https://docs.lokalise.com/en/articles/1400460-projects).
 Finally, you will need to generate a [read/write API token](https://docs.lokalise.com/en/articles/1929556-api-tokens) at your Lokalise profile.

+Alternatively, you can utilize a token obtained via OAuth 2 flow.
+When using such a token, you'll have to set `:use_oauth2_token` option to `true` (please check [options docs](https://github.com/bodrovis/lokalise_manager#common-config) to learn more).

 ### Installation

 Add the gem to your `Gemfile`: